How Important is the WHY in your “Why?”

 A Connection Worthwhile

+Did you ever wonder how a website that does nothing but allow you to display your life to all your friends and family and is free to use, could be worth around $11 Billion??
 Facebook is.
 This valuation comes from the power of connecting…not just people, but things.
 When connectivity is increased, value goes up exponentially.

-Out of Control, and then in 1999 came the book New Rules for the New Economy both by Kevin Kelly.
+In the mid 90’s, I read the book Out of Control, and then in 1999 came the book New Rules for the New Economy both by Kevin Kelly.
 From Out of Control came the understanding that networks with high degrees of feedback create collective intelligence (more on this subject soon).
 This is what led me to the crazy idea of starting a mutual fund run by the shareholders called the iFund.
 We started in 2001, right at the beginning of that nasty down turn in the market and it never took off.
 An idea before its time, I believe, and we closed down when we sold off IPS Funds.

 So going back to the beginning, the valuation of Facebook is based on the power of the network effect.
 Are you creating a network that is increasing the value of you, your business, and your community?
 You have a network with the people in your company and all of your suppliers, vendors, and clients.
 How are you connecting them to build value?